7th

 In 2020, he claimed his maiden victory in Darwin, and made the leap to the all-conquering DJR squad.
 Bad luck hampered his 2021 campaign as he finished sixth overall, but with six wins - five coming in Sydney - and a season-high 11 poles, De Pasquale proved he has what it takes.

 He challenged Shane van Gisbergen for much of 2022 before falling away, but still took a win and four poles to finish fourth overall.
-Come 2023, and amid a tough year for DJR, he scored a win in Townsville and podiums in Sydney and Bathurst, finishing eighth overall.
+Amid two tough years for DJR, he scored a win in Townsville and podiums in Sydney, Bathurst and Taupō, finishing eighth overall in 2023 and 11th in 2024.